8l/scc/cc1/ir.md

 > }

-Another form of jump is the return statement, which uses the letter 'y' and an optional expression.
+Another form of jump is the return statement, which uses the letter 'y' with a return type and an optional expression.
 For example:

 > int
 > main(void)